Degree Requirements

 Southern offers undergraduate certificates and post-baccalaureate certificates; post-baccalaureate certificates are undergraduate programs of study requiring a bachelor's degree for admittance.
 All certificate programs offer a defined set of courses that focus on an academic specialty to update or expand skillsets though they do not lead to a degree.
 Students must enroll in the certificate program prior to completing the last required course to be eligible for the certificate; certificates are not retroactively awarded to students who were not enrolled prior to completion.
 Courses used to satisfy a degree may be used to satisfy the requirements of a certificate.

-DOUBLE MAJORS and DEGREES
+DOUBLE MAJORS AND DEGREES

 Double Baccalaureate